voorhoede/code-class-advanced-web-components/README.md

 - Resources

 ## 📖 Introduction

 This repository contains the code for the Advanced Web Components code class.
-In this workshop, we'll explore three key aspects of building robust web components: state management, reactivity, and templating.
+In this workshop, we'll explore three key aspects of building robust web components: state management, component communication, and state synchronization.
 Rather than just covering the basics, we'll dive deeper into the challenges you'll face when building reusable, maintainable component systems.

-We'll use a timer component as our case study, progressively enhancing it through three stages to demonstrate each concept in action.
+We'll use a timer component as our case study, progressively enhancing it through three stages to demonstrate different approaches to component architecture.

 ## 🏁 Getting Started

 To get started with this workshop, you'll need:
 ```
 node >= 16.x
 npm >= 8.x